-2. They can help to lead sectionals without the teacher present
+2. Choral rehearsal tracks can help to lead sectionals without the teacher present

 When there is no student who is musically capable of running an effective sectional on their own, a choral rehearsal tracks can step in and work wonders.
 An entire section could first sing along to the professional solo track and then progress to the other track recordings as listed above.
 This could empower a student leader to organize and “run” an effective sectional.

-3. They are a rehearsal tool when the teacher is absent
+3. Choral rehearsal tracks are a rehearsal tool when the teacher is absent

-When choral directors are absent, rehearsal track recordings could be a solid way to keep the group actively working toward their goal.
-If you don’t have students who can lead a rehearsal or a music substitute to fill in, it’s really easy to have a student run your lesson plan that consists of using choral rehearsal tracks.
-One idea would be having the students sing to the balanced recording and then have each section get a chance to sing alongside their part-recording where their part is EXCLUDED; in other words, each section gets a chance to “hold” their part while all other parts are singing with the demo.
+When choral directors are absent, rehearsal track recordings could be a useful tool to propel forward.
+This is the case especially when you don’t have a competent music substitute or student who can lead in your absence.
+One idea would be having the students sing to the balanced recording.
+Next, have each section sing alongside their part-recording where their part is EXCLUDED; in other words, each section gets a chance to “hold” their part while all other parts are singing with the demo.

 Another effective tool to make this even easier is to take all of the individual audio files and import them into a DAW (soundtrap, garage band, etc).
 From there all the parts are lined up and it’s easy to have two parts or three parts going at the same time, or stopping and starting from different spots in the music.
 I believe student leaders are capable of importing the audio files and equally capable of running a rehearsal this way.

-4. They are the perfect tool for making a virtual recording
+4. Choral rehearsal tracks are the perfect tool for making a virtual recording

-Yes, you heard me right.
-I believe virtual choir recordings are here to stay.
-Why do I think that?
-I describe a virtual choir, by definition, as all vocal lines being individually recorded in isolation.
 I believe there are many positives to this relatively new art form.
-Just as the choir world has added pop a-cappella as an important component to many successful choral programs, I believe virtual recordings will become another part of the choir evolution.
+I believe virtual recordings will become another part of the choir evolution.
 The Kinnison Music Co. has a fantastic blog post on 9 Reasons to Create a Virtual Choir.
-I love this blog post because none of the 9 reasons are related to the pandemic or a desperation to make something happen.
+I love this post because none of the reasons relate to the pandemic or a desperation to make something happen.
 These are real, tangible reasons why virtual choirs should continue to exist beyond this trying time.

 5. Your strongest singers/section leaders will have a higher level of singing to emulate

-Most of your choir members look up to your top singers and section leaders, but who do your section leaders have as their vocal role models?
+Most of your choir members look up to your top singers and section leaders.
+With that said, who do your section leaders have as their vocal role models?
 When practicing with a professional choral rehearsal track, your top singers will now have more room for musical growth.
 As a result, those singers will sing with more shape, articulation, and musicality, which will lead the ensemble to an even higher place of musicianship.

 For those choral directors who believe this is a detriment because you have your own interpretation:

-I believe when your top singers hear a higher level of musicianship, they will innately understand the art form better and internalize, above all else, musicality; this will aid them in their ability to respond better to your interpretative idea.
+I believe when your top singers hear a higher level of musicianship, they will innately understand the art form better.
+From there, they will internalize, above all else, musicality.
+As a result, choral rehearsal tracks will aid them in their ability to respond better to your interpretative idea.

-6. The use of these tracks should free up extra time in rehearsal to teach more than notes and rhythms
+6. The use of choral rehearsal tracks should free up time in rehearsal to teach more than notes and rhythms

-In my previous blog post, Is Using Choral Rehearsal Tracks Cheating?, we discuss how rehearsal tracks provide independence for singers who already have an understanding of pitch relationships and can read music, but provide dependence from singers who rely on the tracks to give them the notes and rhythms.
-Professional choral rehearsal tracks provide so much more than notes and rhythms, but students who don’t have foundational skills are likely to only pick up pitch and rhythms as opposed to shape, dynamics, and articulation.
+In my previous blog post, Is Using Choral Rehearsal Tracks Cheating?, we discuss how these tracks provide independence for singers who already have an understanding of pitch relationships and can read music, but provide dependence from singers who rely on the tracks to give them the notes and rhythms.
+Professional choral rehearsal tracks provide so much more than notes and rhythms.
+With that said, students who lack foundational skills will likely to only pick up pitch and rhythms.
+They will likely be missing shape, dynamics, and articulation.

-In the world of contemporary a-cappella, many of the highly skilled arrangers provide killer rehearsal tracks that give so much life to their music.
-Until recently, I thought the choral rehearsal track industry had been lagging behind in their both the quality and authenticity of their rehearsal tracks.
+In the world of contemporary a-cappella, many highly skilled arrangers provide killer rehearsal tracks that give life to their music.
+Until recently, I thought the choral rehearsal track industry had been lagging behind in their both the quality and authenticity.
 In my opinion, the first company to provide the same level of quality and authenticity in the choral world is Kinnison Choral Co.
-I reached out to them several months back because I was blown away by the quality of their choral tracks in comparison to our rehearsal choral track that I current use.

 If you are interested in hearing their quality, just go to their home page and listen to their demo.